or scroll for handy tips and a little nostalgia.

-The rich, buttery goodness of scones combined with the sweet, caramel-like flavour of dates creates one of the more popular variations of the classic scone: Date Scones.
+Date Scones combine the rich, buttery goodness of scones with the sweet, caramel-like flavour of dates.
+No wonder this is one of the more popular variations of the classic scone!

 The Recipe for Date Scones

-Aussies have loved Date Scones for decades and, while they’re definitely a nostalgic treat, you can sometimes still find them at country bakeries.
+Aussies have loved Date Scones for decades.
+While they're definitely a nostalgic treat, you can sometimes still find them at country bakeries.

 The earliest Australian recipe I could find for date scones was in a Melbourne newspaper in 1922.